Compare personal loans

 Most fee types only apply in particular circumstances (you missed a payment, for example), but there are some fees that some lenders will charge all borrowers:

 - Establishment fee: Some lenders will charge a fee to set up the loan.
-This can vary depending on the amount and the lender but it can be as much as $400 or even higher.
+This can vary depending on the amount and the lender, but it can be as much as $400 or even higher.

 - Service fee: This can go by different names such as an ‘account fee’ or a ‘maintenance fee’.
 This fee is charged on a regular basis and is often around $10 per month

-- Broker’s fee: If you use a broker to take out a personal loan, it’s very likely they will charge a broker’s fee.
+- Broker’s fee: If you use a broker to take out a personal loan, it’s very likely that they will charge a broker’s fee.
 This is an amount the broker charges for helping you find a loan and it can be up to $1,000.

 Be sure you can make the repayments